kodecocodes/sc_dragdrop/For-Instructor/001-ios-11-drag-and-drop-with-table-and-collection-views.markdown

       }
 ```

-Now I'll build and run, and check it out -  I can move items within the table view - and even to the completely different adopted table view - in a much more efficient way.
+Now I'll build and run, and check it out -  I can move items within the table view, which works by swapping the rows, as we can see in the console with the "Same app - Same table view" case.
+I can also move items to the completely different adopted pets table view and it also works - and wee see this works by copying the pet we stored in the localObject property, as we can see in the console with the "Same app - Different table view" case.

 ### Interlude

 There's one last thing I want to show you.
-Although the String conversoin we're doing here happens very fast, sometimes it might take an item provider some time to convert its data to the format you request.
-So when dropping an item into a table view, it's better to inserts placeholder cell as you wait for the conversion to complete.
+Although the String conversion we're doing here happens very fast, sometimes it might take an item provider some time to convert its data to the format you request.
+So when dropping an item into a table view, it's better to insert a placeholder cell as you wait for the conversion to complete.
 This is a quick fix.

 ## Demo